 The key to achieving anything in life, any goal, any change, lies in our motivation.

 “One can choose to go back toward safety or forward toward growth.
 Growth must be chosen again and again; fear must be overcome again and again.”
 Growth is an intrinsic motivation; it’s built-in.
 It’s also easily stifled by fear or unassuming extrinsic factors, like our friends.
 Amid trying to balance everything, it can be difficult to fully recognize what is motivating our actions.

 The first step is becoming self-aware and recognizing negative behaviors, harmful patterns, or anything that’s causing an imbalance of our priorities.
 As psychiatrist and author Dr. Abbigail Brenner stressed in her article “How to Change Your Behavior for Good,” it’s not that easy for us to change, even when we really want to.

-She explains that we are all conditioned, with attitudes and beliefs that can become unhealthy.
+She explains that we are all conditioned with attitudes and beliefs that can become unhealthy.
 In order to change behavior, we need to challenge some of this negative conditioning.
-She suggests a self-dialogue exercise developed by neurophysiologist Dr. John C Lilly, a “pioneer” in research on self-programing.
+She suggests a self-dialogue exercise developed by neurophysiologist Dr. John C. Lilly, a “pioneer” in research on self-programming.

-- Describe exactly what takes place when you are prompted to behave this.
+Describe exactly what takes place when you are prompted to behave this way.
 What activities are centered around doing this?
 Who is there?

 According to Lilly, a “critical but honest questioning of one’s motivation and behavior creates a new program, one that exposes the negative side of the behavior, lifts limitations, creates new possibilities, and changes behavior for good.”